 Thomann is a company that always seeks not only to satisfy the needs of its customers, but also wants them to learn how to design their own instruments.
 That is why it offers a complete kit so that you can assemble your own flamenco cajón.
-Let's get to know the details of this great luthier kit.
+Let's take a look:

 This is a great kit for you to build your own flamenco cajon.
-It comes equipped with low-end birch wood veneer because it is for beginners.
-Birch veneer has good resistance to breakage and, in this case, the top is 4 mm thick, while the rest of the tops are 9 mm thick, the standard size for a drawer of good strength.
+It comes equipped with entry-level birch wood veneer because it's for beginners.
+Birch veneer has good resistance to breakage and, in this case, the top is 4 mm thick, while the rest of the tops are 9 mm thick, the standard size for a cajon of good strength.

 The Thomann company has given it measures close to the standard for making a flamenco cajon: 44 x 29 x 30 cm.
 With these dimensions, it works very well as a flamenco cajon for children.

-Moreover, it is not only designed for potential small and large luthiers, but the Thomann family has created it so that you can assemble it with your children and stimulate bonding.
-It is also a valuable playful exercise for children, both at home and at school, to unleash their creativity while creating something of cultural value that can become an important trade in the future.
+Moreover, it's not only designed for potential young and adult users alike, but the Thomann family has created it so that you can assemble it with your children and stimulate bonding.
+It's also a valuable playful exercise for children, both at home and at school, to unleash their creativity while creating something of cultural value that can become an important trade in the future.

 The sound of the birch wood veneer is round, with good sustain, but little volume.
-However, the bass sounds are his forte and are really useful for him to practice even the queen of soleá singing.
+However, the bass sounds are its forte, and are really useful to practice even the queen of soleá singing.

-This is an excellent kit because it is adapted to children's learning and for adults. is a great start in the construction of your own cajones flamencos.
-It is also a good option to learn to play the first flamenco palos, so we recommend it for parents who wish to stimulate the cognitive development of their children, but it is also ideal for young people and adults to experience the luthier's craft by creating their first instrument.
+This is an excellent kit because it's adapted to children's learning as well as adults.
+It's a great way to start building your own flamenco cajones.
+It's also a good option to learn to play the first flamenco palos, so we recommend it for parents who wish to stimulate the cognitive development of their children, but it's also ideal for young people and adults to experience the luthier's craft by creating their first instrument.
 You can find the best price at Thomann.